RinHizakura/kmemsnoop/README.md

 ```
 $ kmemsnoop --help

-Usage: kmemsnoop [OPTIONS] <BP> <SYMBOL>
+Usage: kmemsnoop [OPTIONS] <BP> <EXPR>

 Arguments:
-  <BP>      The type of the watchpoint [possible values: r1, w1, rw1, x1, r2, w2, rw2, x2, r4, w4, rw4, x4, r8, w8, rw8, x8]
+  <BP>    type of the watchpoint [possible values: r1, w1, rw1, x1, r2, w2, rw2, x2, r4, w4, rw4, x4, r8, w8, rw8, x8]
-  <SYMBOL>  kernel symbol or address to attach the watchpoint
+  <EXPR>  expression of watchpoint(kernel symbol or addess by default)

 Options:
   -v, --vmlinux <VMLINUX>    vmlinux path of running kernel(need nokaslr)
+  -p, --pid-task <PID_TASK>  struct-expr mode: use 'struct task_struct' from pid
   -h, --help                 Print help
 ```

-* `SYMBOL` is the name of kernel symbol to attach the watchpoint.
-Using the address value in hex is also availible.
+* `EXPR` is the expression to describe the watchpoint.
+Without "special option" (e.g. `-p`), it can be the name of kernel symbol or addess value in hex.
+If using the special option, it is the expression dereference from the given structure according the option.
 * `BP` is the type of watchpoint.
 For example, r8 means to watch a read opperation from the base of `SYMBOL` with 8 bytes length.

+Options:
+* `VMLINUX` is the path of `vmlinux` file for getting the address of kernel symbol instead of using /proc/kallsyms.
+* (EXPERIMENTAL) `PID_TASK` enables structure expression mode on `EXPR`.
+This allow you to access the field which is dereference from a `struct task_struct` by `EXPR` for watchpoint.
+The `struct task_struct` comes from the task whose pid is `PID_TASK`.

 Since `kmemsnoop` relies on eBPF to collect kernel informations, it needs to be run as root.
 The type and the symbol/address to attach the breakpoint must